zcattacz/alasql_wiki/OVER.md

-# OVER
+# Keyword `OVER`

-This functionality is not realized yet.
+This functionality is not supported yet.

 See also: [PARTITTION](Partition)